Problem Package Format

 General Requirements

 • The package must consist of a single directory containing files as described below.
-The directory name must consist solely of lower case letters a–z and digits 0–9.
+The directory name must consist solely of lowercase letters a–z and digits 0–9.
 Alternatively, the package can be a ZIP-compressed archive of such a directory with identical base name and extension .kpp or .zip.

 • All file names for files included in the package must match the regexp